 Homemade Greek-style yogurt is easy to make and so much more satisfying than store-bought.
-All you need is milk and yogurt or yogurt culture.
+All you need is milk and yogurt or yogurt culture for the plain—yet perfect—version.
 Here’s how to make it.

-Rich, creamy, uber satisfying Greek yogurt is soooo much easier to make than you’d expect.
-That’s what we’re hearing from everyone who’s tried their hand at this simple recipe that lets time do most of the work.–Renee Schettler Rossi
+Rich, creamy, uber satisfying Greek yogurt is soooo much easier to make at home than you could imagine.
+That’s what we’re hearing from everyone who’s tried their hand at this simple recipe for plain yogurt that lets time—not you—do most of the work.–Renee Schettler

 Homemade Greek-Style Yogurt